PpairNode/CyberArsenal/README.md

 ![CyberArsenal](docs/cyberarsenal.gif)

 ## CyberArsenal
+- Using python and SQLite to create a database from a commands file toml
 - Search bar
 - List of commands to chose
 - Hit `ENTER/EXIT`: enter or exit the command popup